 To get the design of the damask out of the steel, the blade must be immersed in ferric chloride.

 - Ferric chloride for carbon Damascus oxidation (1 litre costs about 12 euros)

 - Acid solution for Damascus Inox design finds (1 litre costs about 8 euros)

-Surely the damask gives the knife a valuable appearance with its designs that seem to come out of the distant past but that continues to fascinate.
+Surely damascus steel gives the knife a valuable look with its designs that seem to come out of a distant past but that continues to fascinate.